-After filing and serving the guardianship papers, the proposed guardians and the adult over whom the guardianship is requested must appear at a hearing in front of a judge.
+After filing and serving the guardianship papers, the proposed guardians and the adult over whom the guardianship is requested must participate in a hearing with a judge.
 The judge will then decide whether to grant the guardianship.
 Read this section to find out the things you must do before the guardianship hearing and what to expect at the hearing.

 There are many things the proposed guardians must do to be ready for the hearing.
 Make sure all of the following items are completed before the hearing:

-- Serve the Adult/Relatives/Agencies and File Proof of Service.
-Not serving the adult you want to be the guardian over and the required relatives and agencies with the Petition and Citation is perhaps the biggest reason that guardianship hearings do not go forward.
+- Serve the Adult/Relatives/Agencies and file proof of service.
+Not serving the adult you want to be the guardian over and the required relatives and agencies with the Petition and Citation is usually the biggest reason that guardianship hearings do not go forward.
 Make sure you know Who Must Be Notified and make sure you have properly Served the Adult and Relatives before the hearing.
 Remember to file proof with the court that each person has been notified of the proceedings (through a certificate of mailing, an affidavit of service, or a waiver).

-- File the "Certificate of Incapacity" (if not already done).
+- File the "Physician's Certificate" (if not already done).
 This is the form that is usually completed by a doctor, explaining the medical condition of the person.
 If this was not filed with all of the other papers when the case was opened, be sure it is filed before the hearing.

-Anyone asking to be named the guardian must attend the hearing.
-The adult over whom the guardianship is requested, the "proposed protected person," must also attend the hearing unless the person has been excused.
-Any other relatives or interested persons may also attend the hearing if they have anything to share with the judge.
+Anyone asking to be named the guardian must participate in the hearing.
+The adult over whom the guardianship is requested, the "proposed protected person," must also participate in the hearing unless the person has been excused.
+Any other relatives or interested persons may participate in the hearing if they have anything to share with the judge.

-If the person over whom the guardianship is requested cannot attend the hearing, the physician should certify that the person cannot attend in the Certificate of Incapacity.
+If the person over whom the guardianship is requested cannot participate in the hearing, the physician should certify that the person cannot attend in the Physician's Certificate.

-Prior to the hearing, the Court will have appointed an attorney to represent the proposed protected person.
-The attorney will be present to represent the adult's wishes.
+Prior to the hearing, the Court will appoint an attorney to represent the proposed protected person.
+The attorney will participate to represent the adult's wishes.